 - Taking breaks.
 It might seem strange that you need a break from sitting at a desk, but it is absolutely true.
 Giving your body a rest from sitting in the same position can significantly lower your risk of back, neck, wrist, and eye strain, not to mention that breaks boost productivity and happiness.

 It is important to note that although the above tips can help reduce the number of accidents in the office, some accidents can and will still happen.
-If you have been injured in an office accident, or if you are suffering from a repetitive stress injury, contact a doctor today.
+If you have been injured in an office accident, or if you are suffering from a repetitive stress injury, contact our experienced Dallas injury at work doctors today.

-Whether you suffered an acute injury at your office, or whether you are struggling to treat a chronic injury caused by overuse, improper sitting, or repetitive stress, the team at Work Injury MD is here to help diagnose your problem, listen to your story, and start working toward a more healthy you.
+Whether you suffered an acute injury at your office, or whether you are struggling to treat a chronic injury caused by overuse, improper sitting, or repetitive stress, our compassionate Dallas injury at work doctors are here to help diagnose your problem, listen to your story, and start working toward a more healthy you.
 Our board-certified doctor can help you with a wide range of work-related health conditions, manage your pain, get you on a path to wellness.

 To schedule a medical consultation, speak with our doctor, or ask a question about our services, contact us today.